 Before choosing a long-term or open-ended fast, it is more appropriate to reach out to your bariatrician, primary care physician, surgeon, nutritionist or a psychologist/counselor to discuss your options or to help you get back on track if your weight gain has gotten out of control to the point that drastic measures are considered.

 7. Short-Term Fasts

 While short-term fasting has been linked with positive results in healthy women, there are variances for the bariatric community due to issues with malnourishment.
 Already at a nutritional deficit, there are pros and cons.
-Short-term fasting can lead to a sense of accomplishment, and healthy controls which lead to positive psychological experiences, however also have the same negative consequences which include increased irritability, anxiety, frustration, and lower mood while fasting.
+Short-term fasting can lead to a sense of accomplishment and healthy controls, which lead to positive psychological experiences.
+However, they also have the same negative consequences, which include increased irritability, anxiety, frustration, and lower mood while fasting.

 ABOUT THE AUTHORKristin Lloyd-Moussa, MS, LPC/LMHC, PhD-Candidate is a licensed psychotherapist and certified transformational mindset mentor guiding individuals to embrace healthy habits and fuller lives after WLS.
 A WLS patient herself, Kristin understands the challenges of WLS patients.
 She is the founder of Bariatric Mindset and author of the "Bariatric Mindset Success: Live Your Best Life and Keep The Weight Off After Weight Loss Surgery" book.